 ShipBob even integrates directly with the leading ecommerce customer service and helpdesk platform, Gorgias, allowing brands to have seamless customer support and shipping data in one place to streamline any post-purchase order inquiries and actions.

 This level of visibility is needed, as your customers, like most, monitor the tracking page and enable phone updates just to stay in the know.
 Information is powerful.
 Don’t leave your customers in the dark about package delivery.

 Now that ecommerce order tracking has become a standard offering, your business will be harmed if you don’t provide this essential service.

 Knowing where your product is from the time it is ordered until it reaches your customer is a key way to enhance the experience and impact how your customers view you.
 By managing this perception, you can earn greater trust with your customers, which will naturally translate into a better relationship and more sales in the long-term.

-Looking for a 3PL to handle fulfillment for you and help you meet customer expectations?
+Looking for a 3PL to handle retail fulfillment for you and help you meet customer expectations?